New Mexico — Food and Restaurants

 Bars and Pubbing in New Mexico

-Taos is even more sedate, with only a few sleepy (but rather famous) watering holes in the historic downtown core.
+Taos is even more sedate, with only a few sleepy (but rather famous) watering holes in the historic downtown.
 Try the Alley Cantina (121 Teresina Lane, Taos) or the Hideaway Lounge (1005 Paseo del Pueblo Sur, Taos) to mingle with the locals.
 Albuquerque has the closest thing to big city nightlife, with trendy joints around Nob Hill and funky dives scattered around downtown.
 The Martini Grille (4200 Central SE, Albuquerque) is popular with young professionals, while Burt’s Tiki Lounge (313 Gold Ave, Albuquerque) always delivers strong cocktails and an eclectic crowd.
-Most bars close at around 2:00 a.m. and smoking is not allowed indoors.
+Most bars close at around 2:00 a.m. and smoking is not permitted indoors.

 Dining and Cuisine in New Mexico